andreaycaceres/national-park-crowding-analysis/README.md

 Website: https://andreaycaceres.github.io/national-park-crowding-analysis/

-Research Questions:
+Research Questions:<br>
-Which parks receive the most visitors?
+Which parks receive the most visitors?<br>
-Which parks are growing fastest?
+Which parks are growing fastest?<br>
-What seasonal visitation patterns exist?
+What seasonal visitation patterns exist?<br>
-How did COVID-19 affect visitation?
+How did COVID-19 affect visitation?<br>
-Are Pacific Northwest parks becoming more crowded?
+Are Pacific Northwest parks becoming more crowded?<br>
-What park characteristics predict visitation?
+What park characteristics predict visitation?<br>
-Which parks are most vulnerable to overcrowding?
+Which parks are most vulnerable to overcrowding?<br>
-Can future visitation be predicted?
+Can future visitation be predicted?<br>
-How do visitation trends differ by region?
+How do visitation trends differ by region?<br>
-What role does hiking and outdoor recreation play in visitation growth?
+What role does hiking and outdoor recreation play in visitation growth?<br>

-Datasets
+Datasets<br>
-National Park Visitation Data
+National Park Visitation Data<br>
-Source: National Park Service Visitor Use Statistics
+Source: National Park Service Visitor Use Statistics<br>
-Years: 2015–2025
+Years: 2015–2025<br>

-National Park Characteristics Data
+National Park Characteristics Data<br>
-Source: National Park Service API
+Source: National Park Service API<br>